What is a Digital Audio Workstation?

 Take your budget into account, as DAWs vary widely in price, from free to high-end.

-Seek out a DAW with an intuitive workflow (for your taste, of course) and comes equipped with essential plug-ins like compressors, EQs, and other processing tools.
+Seek out a DAW with an intuitive workflow (for your taste, of course) that comes equipped with essential plug-ins like compressors, EQs, and other processing tools.

 DAW Comparison Chart